ahmedalgrgawy/Misrify/README.md

 ## Usage

+1. Install the dependencies using `npm run build`.
-1. Start the server using `npm run dev`.
+2. Start the server using `npm run dev`.
-2. Access the website folder using `cd client`.
+3. Access the website folder using `cd client/`.
-3. Start the website using `npm run dev`.
+4. Start the website using `npm run dev`.